CodeWithCrescent/space-app/README.md

-# space_app

-A new Flutter project.

-## Getting Started
+# A Space like app

-This project is for learning purpose only.
+It's just for learning